kragen/derctuo/markdown/smart-plumbing.md

-and closing of the skylight and cooling tubes as an extra benefit: it keeps the residents in touch with the natural climate, and because of the large thermal mass of the walls, floor, and roof of the living spaces, it's rarely needed even for comfort, and never for simple safety.
+and closing of the skylight and cooling tubes as an extra benefit: it keeps the residents in touch with the natural climate, and because of the large thermal mass of the walls, floor, and roof of the living spaces, it’s rarely needed even for comfort, and never for simple safety.
 But more sophisticated redundant thermal homeostasis systems, trading off different candidate thermal stores based on remaining reserves and predictions of future weather, could probably do the same job without all the expensive earthmoving.

-For example, when plenty of energy is stored in the house's batteries due to recent sun, or especially when they are already full and the sun is still shining, it might be essentially free to run a vapor-compression or ammonia-absorption heat pump to top up thermal-mass or phase-change reserves of either heat, cold, or both, or to directly heat or cool the living spaces.
-When heating the living space, the cold from the heat pump's evaporator (or corresponding part) might be more efficiently stored in a cold thermal reservoir instead of vented to the outside air.
+For example, when plenty of energy is stored in the house’s batteries due to recent sun, or especially when they are already full and the sun is still shining, it might be essentially free to run a vapor-compression or ammonia-absorption heat pump to top up thermal-mass or phase-change reserves of either heat, cold, or both, or to directly heat or cool the living spaces.
+When heating the living space, the cold from the heat pump’s evaporator (or corresponding part) might be more efficiently stored in a cold thermal reservoir instead of vented to the outside air.

-Cold reservoirs above the house and hot reservoirs below it permit the natural convection of air through butterfly valves like those in a car's throttle, which consume energy only when their setting is being changed; this permits not only manual system operation in the case of a power failure but also fail-safe measures where, if nobody is home, a default thermal coupling to the reservoirs keeps expected
+Cold reservoirs above the house and hot reservoirs below it permit the natural convection of air through butterfly valves like those in a car’s throttle, which consume energy only when their setting is being changed; this permits not only manual system operation in the case of a power failure but also fail-safe measures where, if nobody is home, a default thermal coupling to the reservoirs keeps expected